 - The At-Fault Driver’s Insurance Limits

 A statute of limitations sets a time limit on how long after an accident the plaintiff may file a lawsuit against the responsible party.
 According to Louisiana Civil Code Article 3492, the injured party is only allowed to file a lawsuit up to 1 year following the incident.
 Failure to file a lawsuit in time will lead to the case usually being dismissed by the court.

 It's important to take note of the statute of limitations for your case because although you may feel confident that you won't need to file a lawsuit in order to receive compensation for your injuries, you never know whether or not the responsible party's insurance company will agree to pay you a fair amount for your injuries.
 Don't wait!
 Contact our firm today to discuss your situation.

-Louisiana operates under what is known as "comparative negligence," which means that although the other party involved may be found ultimately responsible for the accident, you may also be held partially liable if your actions at all contributed to the crash.
+Another important car accident law which Louisiana operates under is known as the "comparative negligence," rule which means that although the other party involved may be found ultimately responsible for the accident, you may also be held partially liable if your actions at all contributed to the crash.
 This in turn can reduce the amount of compensation you may be eligible to receive for your injuries.
 When it comes to proving liability in a car accident, it's incredibly important to have an experienced car wreck attorney on your side!

 After an accident, it is imperative that you take the correct steps to ensure that you receive the highest amount of compensation available for your case.
 When you retain the assistance of our team, we will thoroughly review your specific situation and determine who may be liable for your injuries.